One of New Zealand's key racing administrators has been lured away by the Vodafone Warriors.

 "We have been able to do that through property, the Ellerslie Events Centre, the golf driving range inside the racetrack, even things like the Pop-up Globe season we have had here and the car fair every week.

 "All those things create revenue that goes back into racing."

-George also takes pride in the consistency of Ellerslie racing's surface, especially during the busy summer season, at a time when some tracks around the country are struggling.
+George also takes pride in the consistency of Ellerslie's racing surface, especially during the busy summer season when some tracks around the country are struggling.

 But after a decade at the top of New Zealand racing, George is adamant tough decisions need to be made.